 Stormwater starts as rain picks up pollutants from streets, sidewalks, and lawns as it runs off to pipes that quickly discharge into our streams and wetlands.
 Pollutants can harm animals and people, while too much water at once can cause streams to overflow and erode their banks sending muddy polluted water downstream.

 Shelton is planning to adopt the 2019 Stormwater Management Manual for Western Washington.
 A public hearing is scheduled for February 2, 2021, followed by adoption on February 16, 2021; both opportunities for public comment are at these regularly scheduled Council meetings.
 If adopted with this timeline the new stormwater manual will be in effect on February 22, 2021.

 more information about stormwater

 Stormwater Rate & Fee Update Brochure (City of Shelton)

 stormwater phase ii permit documents

-Need to talk to someone as soon as possible?
-In the event of an emergency, please call Public Works directly at (360) 426-9731 to report the incident.
-After-hours, you can report emergency or urgent situations to (360) 426-4441.
-Examples of emergency or urgent situations include: serious water leaks, fallen trees in the roadway, sewage backing up into a household or business, water across the roadway or flooding buildings, hazardous material spills on the roadways, dangerous city street roadway conditions, such as sinkholes and potholes.
+Need to talk to someone ASAP?
+In the event of an emergency during business hours, please call Public Works directly at (360) 426-6442 to report the incident.
+After hours, please call MACECOM at (360) 426-4441.
+Examples of Public Works incidents worth reporting include (but aren’t limited to): serious water leaks, fallen trees in a roadway, sewage backing up into a household or business, water across a roadway or flooding buildings, hazardous material spills on a roadway, or dangerous street conditions (sinkholes, potholes, etc.).